FAQ

 What are the benefits of owning a certified EcoHome?

 EcoHome LO’s certification program, checklists, and resources are tools designed to guide you toward a holistically sustainable lifestyle.
-We’ll provide a framework and structure for your sustainability plan, connect you with community groups and activities that align with your interests, and work with you to accomplish the most difficult of checklist items.
-In return, you’ll begin to see the benefits of your efforts almost immediately, whether through a reduced electrical bill, thriving garden, or stronger connection with your city.
+The program provides a framework and structure for your sustainability plan, connects you with community groups and activities that align with your interests, and supports you to accomplish your goals.
+In return, you’ll begin to see the benefits of your efforts almost immediately, whether through a reduced electrical bill, thriving garden, or stronger connection with your community.
+You’ll also get your own EcoHome lawn sign and decal!

 Does getting certified cost money?